From We Care Neighborhood Sunday, November 13, 2016

 Sharing Joys & Cares with our Community:

 So how do you get something recognized?
 It's easy!
-Just let Rev. Abhi or any of the pastoral visitors know.
+Just let Rev. Katie or any of the pastoral visitors know.
 What do we include?
 Anything that's weighing on you, anything you'd like prayers or blessings for, or anything that you're celebrating and would like to share with our Cedar Lane community, births, marriages, promotions, good news, anything.
 Remember that we can only publish something we have permission to share, so if it's about another Cedar Lane member, it might not be able to go in until we've gotten their permission.
 Please do feel to share and helps us to nurture our beloved community.

 This is a lay-led ministry team that ensures that Cedar Lane members connect with one another and receive practical support in times of crisis.
 The Cedar Lane membership area is divided into "neighborhoods," designated by a number.
 (Cedar Lane members can find their neighborhood number on their nametags.)
 Each neighborhood has a chairperson (or co-chairs) that coordinate(s) care in their area.
 When Cedar Lane members have short-term needs for support - food delivered in the event of a family death, rides to doctors' appointments - the Chair contacts the neighbors in their neighborhood and makes sure that the needs are met.
 You may find out your neighborhood through the on-line map below.
 To learn more about the We Care ministry, please review this brochure.